LiChiLin/LiChiLin/README.md

 ## Highlight Projects
 - 📈 **On Adaptive Reinforcement Learning for High-Frequency Trading**
   Developed a DQN-GRU model with a dynamic sliding window to adapt to market conditions, using the Sortino ratio to optimize trading.
 Achieved superior risk-adjusted returns and reduced transaction costs.
+Improve **37%** increase in Sharpe ratio and **41%** reduction in maximum drawdown
   [Github Repository](https://github.com/LiChiLin/On-Adaptive-Reinforcement-Learning-in-High-Frequency-Trading) | [Project Report](https://github.com/LiChiLin/On-Adaptive-Reinforcement-Learning-in-High-Frequency-Trading/blob/main/On-Adaptive-Reinforcement-Learning-in-High-Frequency-Trading.pdf)

 - 🤖 **Automated Text Data Generation with LLMs for Classification Problems**